Metrics in Detail

 Concurrency with Union Denominator

-One approach to measuring the denominator is only to count the time the Agent is actively working on Customer Profiles, as shown above with the green bars.
-Another approach is to union, or de-duplicate, any of the times when the Contacts are ongoing for that Agent (the gray bars).
-The thinking behind this approach is to account for the time the Agent spends away from the Customer Profile as still contributing to working on their active Contacts, though it can account for time not spent working.
+One approach to measuring the denominator is to count the time the Agent is actively working on Customer Profiles, as shown above with the green bars.
+Another approach is to union or de-duplicate any of the times when the Contacts are ongoing for that Agent (the gray bars).
+The thinking behind this approach is to account for the time the Agent spends Away from the Customer Profile as still contributing to working on their active Contacts, though it can account for time not spent working.

-If we take the example above, instead of using the green bars, you could union the gray bars into one “flat” purple bar.
+If we take the example above, you could combine the gray bars into one “flat” purple bar instead of using the green bars.

 So, you can see the impact of using the Messaging Handle Time (green bars) approach as compared to the Union (purple bar) approach.
-In the former example, the concurrency is 2.8, while in the latter, the concurrency is 2.33.
+In the former example, the concurrency is 2.8, while the latter is 2.33.

 Note that the Union example above has only overlapping Contacts, but the Union approach could also involve Contacts that do not overlap.

-So that in this case, the denominator is 9min.
+So, in this case, the denominator is 9 mins.

 Service Level Agreement (SLA)

 A Service Level Agreement (or SLA) is the ideal length of time defined by an organization until a Customer is responded to.
-This includes when a Conversation is marked as “No reply needed.”
 There are a few other essential things to note about Service Level Agreements in Gladly:

 • The SLA Achievement for a given time period or Channel is the percentage of Inbound Contacts responded to within the defined timeframe.

 • Gladly currently uses the SLA for the most recent Contact within a Conversation to prioritize Customers within an Inbox.
-In more concrete terms, the closest a Contact is to its defined SLA (or the more above it), the higher it is in the priority list.
+More concretely, the closest a Contact is to its defined SLA (or the more above it), the higher it is in the priority list.

 • The SLA is set (the ‘stopwatch starts’):